-VHS repair is sometimes required in order to play VHS tapes so that they can be properly digitized.
+VHS repair is sometimes required to play VHS tapes so that they can be properly digitized.
 How to fix VHS tape depends on the specific problem with the tape.

 With VHS cassette tapes there are usually three main problems that prevent the video tapes from playing properly.
 These problems are: chemical degradation of the tape binder; physical damage to the tape; damage to the cassette shell.